Archie Parr: Early life, marriage and work

 Archer "Archie" Parr was born on Matagorda Island in Calhoun County, Texas, in 1860 to George Berham and Sarah Pamela (Givens) Parr.
 He had a younger sister, and they were children when their father died.
 George Parr had been a veteran of Zachary Taylor's forces during the Mexican War of 1846.
 As a boy, Archie Parr left school in third grade to work to help his family.
 They were also helped by Sarah's brother, John S. Givens.
 The boy Parr wrangled horses at 11, was a drover at 14, and at 17 was a trail boss on a Chisholm Trail cattle drive.
 He worked as a school teacher in Rockport.

 In 1882 Parr went to Duval County, where he worked as a manager on the Sweden Ranch near Benavides, Texas.
 Social life there included euchre, dancing, and croquet.
-He soon bought his own ranch there.
+He soon bought his ranch there.

 In 1891, at the age of 31, he married Elizabeth Allen in Huntsville, Texas.
 She was a student at Sam Houston State Teachers College.
 From Allendale, she was five years younger than he.

 They had a family of five children, including sons Givens Parr, who attended Yale University and served two terms as a county judge, but mostly concentrated on ranching; and George Parr, who followed his father into politics and inherited his party machine.
 In 1927 the couple adopted one of their grandchildren.
 The children grew up speaking both English and Spanish.
 George preferred Spanish, and used it to discuss state and local politics with his father.